 The eight-engine B-52 Stratofortress first flew into the sky in 1952, served in Vietnam and continued to work as a key asset of the U.S. Air Force during the Cold War.
 Although the last aircraft was built in the mid-1960s, the aircraft were constantly updated, and it is currently planned to keep them in the Air Force fleet for about another 20 years.
 But the manufacturer is ready for a longer period.

-It would be a pretty good "run", but General Electric believes that the B-52 can be upgraded and will continue to serve in the XXII century, if the Air Force will cooperate with them.
-GE has proposed a reengineering program that will replace current Pratt & Whitney engines, similar to those used on the Boeing-707, with some that also have history use in commercial aircraft.
+That would be a pretty good run, but General Electric believes the B-52 can be upgraded and will continue to serve in the 707st century if the Air Force cooperates with them.
+GE has proposed a reengineering program that will replace the current Pratt & Whitney engines, similar to those used on the Boeing XNUMX, with some that also have history use in commercial aircraft.

 Thus, instead of completely replacing the B-52 in 2040 with the new B-21 Ryder invisible bomber, the updated B-52 could supplement its younger brother for up to 70 years.
 This would allow the B-52 to celebrate the 150th anniversary of service in 2102!

 But neither the Air Force nor GE are simply seeking to preserve the legacy of the B-52.
 Both see this reengineering option as a way to reduce costs, simplify maintenance, increase reliability and expand fleet capabilities.

 In April, the Air Force requested bids to transfer the B-52 from its current engine to an updated engine.
 Therefore, GE views its proposal to extend the aircraft's life beyond 2040 as a competitive advantage for this contract, as the company goes head-to-head with Rolls Royce and Pratt & Whitney.